Clashes erupt in Barcelona as Catalan separatists protest sentences for leaders

 “This is a very long process, but we will see results as we did with the feminist movement, how they grew until becoming massive and achieving the rights that they were seeking,” she said, calling for “everyone to take to the streets.”

-Additional reporting by Jessica Jones in Madrid, writing by Andrei Khalip and Ingrid Melander; Editing by Philippa Fletcher and Bill Berkrot
+Additional reporting by Jessica Jones in Madrid, writing by Andrei Khalip and Ingrid Melander; Editing by Philippa Fletcher, Bill Berkrot and Lisa Shumaker